onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

    :impacts: DCAE

-   VNF or PNF Provider **MUST** have agreement with the Service Provider before utilizing the HV-VES option for monitoring as this option does not fully integrate with the ONAP's DCAE event processing capabilities.
+   VNF or PNF Provider **MUST** have agreement with the Service Provider before utilizing the :doc:`HV-VES option <dcae:sections/services/ves-hv/index>` for monitoring as this option does not fully integrate with the ONAP's DCAE event processing capabilities.

 .. req::
    :id: R-908291